Search

 My child was identified as gifted at our previous school.
 How will that work when we come to Tuckahoe?

 If your child attended a school in APS the identification will transfer automatically.
 However, please contact the front office at Tuckahoe over the summer to ensure classroom placement into one of the classes containing a cluster of gifted students.If your child is coming from a different school district, please try to have identification paperwork with you when registering your child at Tuckahoe and alert the front office staff of the identification so that your child can be properly placed in a classroom with a cluster of gifted students.
-Also, upon registration, feel free to contact Ms. Weisz to provide a heads up!
+Also, upon registration, feel free to contact Ms. Youngman to provide a heads up!
 That will help get the proper paperwork in place at the start of the school year.

 How are gifted services in Art and Music delivered?